shuvrojit/blog/content/blog/node-typescript-starter-template.md

 Today we're going to create a node typescript setup or starter project. let's make a directory with `mkdir`.
 You can name it whatever you want.
 We're going to initialize git into this directory.
 Git is version control software which manages the working state of our application.
+Here's the [link](https://github.com/shuvrojit/node-ts-starter) to the github repo.

 ```shell
 git init